 Albert D. Bolles

 Dr. Bolles has served as a director since May 2014.
-Dr. Bolles is a sitting member of the Compensation Committee, the Food Innovation Committee, and the Nominating & Corporate Governance Committee.
+Dr. Bolles is the Chairman of the Food Innovation Committee and a sitting member of the Nominating & Corporate Governance Committee.
 Dr. Bolles served as Executive Vice President, Chief Technical and Operations Officer at ConAgra Foods until his retirement in August 2015.
 Dr. Bolles had been with ConAgra Foods, one of North America’s largest packaged food companies, since 2006 and led the Research, Quality & Innovation and Supply Chain organizations.
 Dr. Bolles has led innovation programs for multiple new products, generating incremental sales and a multi-year pipeline to sustain and advance future growth.
 In advancing innovation at ConAgra, Dr. Bolles developed two external scientific advisory boards comprised of nationally recognized leaders to shape strategy and create industry leadership for ConAgra in Health & Wellness and Food Safety.
 As an industry partner with the FDA and USDA on influencing and crafting public policy that benefits consumers, Dr. Bolles was instrumental in the passage of the Food Safety Modernization Act in 2010.
 Prior to joining ConAgra Foods, Dr. Bolles led worldwide research and development for PepsiCo Beverage and Foods.
 Dr. Bolles holds six patents and has won numerous awards for his contribution to the world of food science.
 He is a graduate of Michigan State University with a B.S. in Microbiology plus an M.S. and Ph.D. in Food Science.

 Ms. Carosella has served as a director since March 2017.
+Ms. Carosella is a sitting member of the Food Innovation Committee and the Compensation Committee.
 Ms. Carosella, a recognized innovation leader in the natural and organic food industry with over 20 years of experience, was most recently the CEO of Madhava Natural Sweeteners, focused on innovating honey and agave-based products that provide an alternative to highly processed refined sugars and artificial sweeteners.
 Previously, Ms. Carosella was the Senior Vice President of Innovation and a member of the Executive Operating Team at Whitewave Foods.
 Previous to Whitewave, she led the innovation efforts at Dean Foods, where she built the innovation function, capabilities and processes used at both Whitewave and Dean Foods.
 Prior to Dean Foods, Ms. Carosella was Vice President and General Manager as well as Vice President of Strategic Marketing and Innovation at ConAgra Foods.
 Accomplishments at ConAgra included driving double-digit revenue and profit growth and creating, developing and commercializing one of the company’s most successful product launches in its history, which delivered over $100 million in sales in its first year.
 Before ConAgra, Ms. Carosella was Vice President Consumer Nutrition Brand Strategy at Monsanto Company.
 Ms. Carosella is a graduate of the University of Missouri.

 Ms. Pankopf has served as a director since November 2012.
 Ms. Pankopf serves as Chairman of the Audit Committee and a sitting member of the Nominating & Corporate Governance Committee.
 Ms. Pankopf has been managing partner of Pareto Advisors, LLC since 2005.
 Previously, she was a senior analyst and managing director at Palladio Capital Management from January 2004 through April 2005.
 From 2001 to 2003, Ms. Pankopf served as an analyst and portfolio manager with P.A.W.
 Capital Partners, LP.
 Ms. Pankopf was a senior analyst and vice president at Goldman, Sachs & Co. from 1999 to 2001 and at Merrill Lynch & Co. from 1998 to 1999.
 Ms. Pankopf serves on the Board of Directors of TICC Capital Corp. and served on the Board of the University System of Maryland Foundation from 2006 to 2012.
 Ms. Pankopf is a member of the National Association of Corporate Directors and has been designated an NACD Governance Fellow in recognition of her ongoing involvement in director professionalism and engagement with the director community.
 Ms. Pankopf received a Bachelor of Arts degree summa cum laude from the University of Maryland and an M.S. degree from the London School of Economics.